JozefColdenhoff/non-linear-motor-decoding/readme.md

 ## Prerequisites
  - install Anaconda
- - use: conda env create -f environment.yml
+ - use: conda env `create -f environment.yml` to create a new environment with the required packages